-- Studies published from 2001-present (the period associated with significant innovation in access systems, beginning with the roll-out of Advanced Access). - Studies using any empirical study design (quantitative, qualitative, mixed). - Studies set in UK general practices. - Studies about how patients access general practice/appointment systems.
+- Studies published from 2001-present (the period associated with significant innovation in access systems, beginning with the roll-out of Advanced Access). - Studies using any empirical study design (quantitative, qualitative, mixed). - Studies set in general practice internationally. - Studies about how patients access general practice/appointment systems.

 We will work with a librarian/information specialist to devise the search strategy.
 Two members of the research team will independently screen titles and abstracts, and then full texts, with a third reviewer consulted to resolve disagreements.
 We will create a charting template, allowing us to summarise, where relevant, how access type, responsiveness and demand and supply are described and measured.
-Quality assessment will be conducted using the 'mixed methods assessment tool' (MMAT) designed for appraising qualitative, quantitative and mixed methods studies [60].
+Quality assessment will be conducted using the 'Quads tool' designed as an appraisal tool for methodological and report quality in systematic reviews where different study designs are included and the aim is to determine the transparency and congruence in the research purpose and conduct where studies are heterogenous [60].